 There are numerous countries around the globe that you could base yourself to live an independent lifestyle.
-We have travelled extensively to find a location that’s affordable, safe and above all, value for money, and believe that Goa could fulfil this ambition, especially South Goa towards the area of Palolem and Patnem, and located one hour and 30 minutes from Dabolin airport.
+We have travelled extensively to find a location that’s affordable, safe and above all, value for money, and believe that Goa could fulfil this ambition, especially South Goa towards the area of Palolem and Patnem, and are located one hour and 30 minutes from Dabolin airport.

 We have researched this area and believe for 6 months of the year from November to April, there isn’t a better location to set up a base, and being just a one hour flight from Mumbai airport and with flights costing around £20 pounds, you will be hard pressed to find a better alternative.

 The cost involved could give you the time-out you need to have six months to spend on unfinished projects that you’ve been sitting on for years, be it a writing retreat for that unfinished novel, a keep fit regime in glorious weather along palm fringed beaches, an instrument you’ve wanted to learn, or as a base to explore India.
 All this is possible on the budget mentioned.